BryanNilsen/C32-DailyJournal/README.md

 - Write function that builds journal entry HTML string template
 - Create new element in index.html that will be container for all journal entries
 - Write a function to iterate array of journal entries and add them to the DOM

+### Part 4

+- Remove array of journal entries and transplant to entries.json file
+- refactor code to include fetch call to JSON file